SeifEldin15/Naive-Bayes-Sentiment-Analysis/README.md

 ## Usage

-1.Run python sentiment_analysis.py.
+1. Run python sentiment_analysis.py.
-2.Enter the path to the text file when prompted.
+2. Enter the path to the text file when prompted.
-3.The script will perform sentiment analysis and print the result.
+3. The script will perform sentiment analysis and print the result.

 ## Code Overview